-Annual Review 2023 is a summary of the research activities by all individual research groups conducted at IMS during October 2022-September 2023 on molecular structures, reactions and functions demonstrating "novel molecular possibilities."
-In addition to these individual activities, IMS conducts many special programs in the institute basis such as (i) Large-scale and high-coherence fault-tolerant quantum computer with dynamical atom arrays supported by a JST program "MOONSHOT Goal 6: Realization of a fault-tolerant universal quantum computer that will revolutionize economy, industry, and security by 2050," (ii) Development of cold-atom based quantum simulators and their applications to quantum computing within the framework of Japan's flagship program on quantum sciences and technologies "Q-LEAP" by MEXT and "PRISM" by the Cabinet Office of Japan (2018-2028), (iii) Advanced Research Infrastructure for Materials and Nanotechnology in Japan, and (iv) Inter-University Network for Common Utilization of Research Equipments.
+Annual Review 2024 is a summary of the research activities by all individual research groups conducted at IMS during October 2023-September 2024 on molecular structures, reactions and functions demonstrating "novel molecular possibilities."
+In addition to these individual activities, IMS conducts many special programs in the institute basis such as (i) Large-scale and high-coherence fault-tolerant quantum computer with dynamical atom arrays supported by a JST program "MOONSHOT Goal 6: Realization of a fault-tolerant universal quantum computer that will revolutionize economy, industry, and security by 2050," (ii) Development of cold-atom based quantum simulators and their applications to quantum computing within the framework of Japan's flagship program on quantum sciences and technologies "Q-LEAP" by MEXT and "PRISM" by the Cabinet Office of Japan (2018-2028), (iii) in 2024, IMS, National Institute for Physiological Sciences (NIPS), and ExCELLS have jointly launched "the Core for Spin Life Sciences."
+In this project, a wide range of life science and physiological science research will be promoted under one roof, covering technological development at the molecular level and life phenomena at the individual level, such as novel magnetic resonance (MR) imaging of individual molecules targeted by new MR molecular probes.
+As a complementary collaboration with the Core for Spin Life Sciences, the project was adopted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as part of the "Coalition of Universities for Research Excellence Program (CURE)" program, and collaboration with related universities has been initiated.
+IMS also conducts (iv) Advanced Research Infrastructure for Materials and Nanotechnology in Japan, and (v) Inter-University Network for Common Utilization of Research Equipments.
 In addition to these national projects, IMS runs several international collaboration programs and also owns an internship program for young scientists: Institute for Molecular Science International Internship Program (IMS-IIP).
-IMS-IIP provides internship opportunities for young overseas researchers (master's and doctoral students, post-doctoral fellows, young faculty members of MOU partners, etc) to stay in IMS laboratories.
+IMS-IIP provides internship opportunities for young overseas researchers (master's and doctoral students, post-doctoral fellows, young faculty members of MOU partners, etc.) to stay in IMS laboratories.